Learning that your baby has Down syndrome can be an overwhelming time—rest assured, we are here for you every step of the journey.

 Down Syndrome Innovations has been supporting families as they learn of a diagnosis for nearly four decades.
 We are here to answer any questions you may have.
-We can connect you with resources and will provide a parent to parent match if you would like to visit with other parents and learn more about their experiences.
+We can connect you with resources and will provide a parent-to-parent match, if you would like to visit with other parents and learn more about their experiences.

 We would love to learn more about your family so we know how to best support you.
 Click here to get connected and register your family to receive our e-newsletters as well as vital resources and information at every age and stage as your child grows and thrives.

-Our New Beginnings Magazine provides all the important information you need to know at the time of diagnosis.
+Our New Beginnings Magazine provides important information you need to know at the time of diagnosis.
 You can read the magazine from our Flipbook below.
 Or you can click here to download a copy to view and read later.

 The resources below are accurate, up to date and will help you start your journey of learning more about parenting a baby with Down syndrome.

 Welcoming a Newborn with Down Syndrome is a helpful guide offering support and accurate, reliable information to the new parents of a baby with Down syndrome.
 The book covers topics like breastfeeding, adjusting to a diagnosis, preparing siblings, understanding medical issues, preparing for the future, and, most importantly, it shares diverse stories about the daily lives of families whose children have Down syndrome at different ages.

 Visit Down Syndrome Pregnancy to access helpful books, articles and medical information to help you prepare for the birth of your baby.